MicrosoftDocs/xamarin-docs/docs/android/platform/androidx.md

 ## Get started

 You can get started with AndroidX by including any [AndroidX NuGet package](https://www.nuget.org/packages?q=Tags%3A%22AndroidX%22+Authors%3A%22Microsoft%22) inside of your Android project.
+Learn more about installing and using a package in [Visual Studio](https://docs.microsoft.com/nuget/quickstart/install-and-use-a-package-in-visual-studio) or [Visual Studio for Mac](https://docs.microsoft.com/nuget/quickstart/install-and-use-a-package-in-visual-studio-mac)

 ## Behavior changes